Think of your composition as telling a story.

 2) Middle ground; this would typically be the ground leading to the background, it could be a field, ocean, desert or any interesting terrain.

 3) Foreground; this is the ground directly in front of you.
 It might be a rock, water feature, foliage or any other interesting feature.

-The background could be describing the conditions.
-As it is likely to contain sky, it is likely to communicate the weather at the time you were there.
-It is a powerful tools and able to provide a summary of the mood and atmosphere of the shot.
+The background could be communicating the weather conditions.
+As the background is likely to contain sky, it is likely to communicate the weather at the time you were there.
+The sky communicates depth in the way that closer clouds are high in the scene.
+If there are shadows made from the clouds falling on the middle ground, the viewer will make a connection and understand the depth of the landscape better.
+The clouds and colours are able to provide a summary of the mood and atmosphere of the shot.

 What does this scene communicate?

-Reflection suggest calmness, but the ripples suggest movement.
+The flowing water suggest movement.
 The sky suggests a storm, but the light on the mountain suggest that is is breaking up.
-The ice suggests coldness, the colours suggest spring.
-There is a conflict going on here in terms of the changing seasons, there are many other conflicts, although the interaction of the elements suggests a certain harmony.
+The metallic grey suggests coldness, the orange colours suggest autumn.
+There is a conflict going on here in terms of the changing seasons, there are many other conflicts, such as old mountain versus new waterfall.
+Despite the conflicts, the interaction of the elements suggests a certain harmony.